Colorful Words and d-Tverberg Complexes: Concluding Remarks and Questions

 If the original blocks overlapped with letter $i$, then the new blocks overlap at the letter immediately preceding $i$ in the original word, and our choice to delete the second occurrence of this letter guarantees that the new blocks contain each letter from $\sigma\setminus\{i\}$ exactly once.
 Otherwise, the original blocks did not overlap at letter $i$.
 In this case, the second block is altered only by deleting the letter $i$, and so contains every letter from $\sigma\setminus\{i\}$ exactly once.
 The first block is altered by deleting letter $i$, and possibly another letter $j$, if $i$ is the first letter in the block.
 If we delete the letter $j$, our choice of $j$ guarantees that it now appears at the first index in the new block.
 In either case, the first block contains every letter from $\sigma\setminus\{i\}$ and the result follows. \end{proof}

 Lemma \ref{lem:monotone} lets us quickly prove that every complex is $d$-colorfully representable for $d$ large enough.
 When combined with Theorem \ref{thm:weak-iff-colorful} we obtain the corollary that every complex is weakly $d$-Tverberg for $d$ large enough.
+The proof below is analogous to Oliveros and Torres' proof that every graph is general $d$-word-representable for $d$ large enough \cite[Proposition 2]{oliveros_torres}.

 \begin{proposition} Every simplicial complex $\Delta$ with $m$ facets is $(m+1)$-colorfully representable. \end{proposition} \begin{proof} Let $\sigma_1, \ldots, \sigma_m$ be the facets of $\Delta$, and for each $i\in[m]$ let $W_i$ be an $(m+1)$-colorful word on alphabet $\sigma_i$.
 Consider the word $W \eqdef W_1W_2\cdots W_m$ obtained by concatenating these colorful words.
 We claim that $\Delta$ is $(m+1)$-colorfully represented by $W$.